 Medical Methods for Inducing Labor

-There are a number of reasons a mother might want to induce: discomfort, the desire for her OB/GYN to be there for the birth (kids create scheduling conflicts before they’re even born), an extremely late child.
-Thankfully, parents can plan ahead, making inducing labor into something of a contingency plan.
+There are a number of reasons a mother might want to induce: discomfort, the desire for her OB/GYN to be there for the birth (kids create scheduling conflicts before they’re even born), or an overdue pregnancy.
+Thankfully, parents can plan ahead, making labor induction something of a contingency plan.

 “When the topic of induction comes up, have a good conversation with your healthcare provider about your desires and what the doctor recommends and come up with a plan together,” says Auguste.
 “When people do that, the induction process is less scary.”